RMTrasmont/SampleProjects/README.md

 ## - Introduction
 <!-- SHORT APP INTRO -->
 This is an all code Rolex Daytona With a Functioning Chronograph.
 The Seconds hand mimics the Rolex Caliber 4130 self-winding movement(480 ticks a minute).
 It is not using animation modifier.
 All Text labels are accurate to +/- 1-2 Degrees.
 All tickmarks are at the exact degree and all of the same amount as the real watch used for reference.
+All hands work off of one central timer.
+There are no multiple timers as it would slow everything down and cause a desynchronization of the hand movements.

 <!-- ADD IMAGES/GIF FOR INTRO -->